-Last year, the company had to release a brand new update to fix a major Wi-Fi error plaguing most of its smartwatch product lines.
-The Error ‘WiFi 0200’ was a major pain for many users and could only be fixed by downloading and applying the relevant software update published by Garmin.
+The company did release an update to fix a major Wi-Fi error plaguing most of its smartwatch product lines, so check for an update.
+In particular, Error ‘WiFi 0200’ was a major pain for many users and could only be fixed by downloading and applying the relevant software update published by Garmin.

-Does your Garmin smartwatch keeps saying “password incorrect”?
+Does your Garmin smartwatch keep saying password incorrect or lost wifi connection?

 This has also been a problem with several readers who own the Venu model smartwatch.